aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

    process in our inference instance.
 5. The model is taken from S3 and loaded into EFS asynchronously so that it's ready to go into production.
-6. For inference, we host an EC2/ECS service with a GPU attached to it that reads the model from an attached EFS drive and hosts it on Nvidia Dynamo-Triton.
+6. For inference, we host an ECS service with a GPU attached to it that reads the model from an attached EFS drive and hosts it on Nvidia Dynamo-Triton.